jakarlse88/neighbourhood-map/README.md

 **Dev mode,no Service Worker/caching**

 * Download or clone this repo
-* Navigate to the repo's local directory and run `npm start`
+* Navigate to the repo's local directory and `npm start`
-* Navigate to `http://localhost:3000` in your browser
+* In your favourite browswer, navigate to `http://localhost:3000`

 **Production mode, with Service Worker/caching**

+* Download or clone this repo
-* Run `npm build`
+* Navigate to this repo's local directory and `npm run build`
-* Spin up a web server
-  * Python 2.x: `python -m SimpleHTTPServer 8080`
-  * Python 3.x: `-m http.server 8080`
-  * Node serve:
 * `npm install -g serve`
 * `serve -s`

-Using either Python option, navigate to http://localhost:8000 in your browser.
-Using Node serve, the appropriate address is http://localhost:5000
+* In your favourite browser, navigate to `http://localhost:5000`